 The workouts are ever changing, but there's consistency across the field.
 Athletes within the same division compete in the same workouts in the Open, Regionals, and the Games.

 This section explains how the CrossFit Games season works at each of its three stages.
-We do not announce the workouts until just before the competition begins.

 STAGE 1: The Open